Country Living in a Cariboo Valley

 However you choose to cure them, put them in a cool, dry place.
 Leave them alone for a couple of weeks, even three.
 Check on them during that time, rotating them is a good idea.

-Try and brush the garden dirt off of them.
+Try and brush the garden dirt off of the bulbs.
 Don’t worry if there is still a bit left on there; as the onions dry, the dirt will fall off.
 You can give them a final brushing or wipe them off with a dry cloth before putting them into storage.

 Red onions curing on a rack